coroa/python-project-skeleton/CONTRIBUTING.rst

 ::

-    python3 -m venv newenv
+    python -m venv venv
-    source newenv/bin/activate
+    source venv/bin/activate

 If you are using `Anaconda`_ go for:

 ::

-    conda create --name newenv python=3.7
+    mamba create --name jmct-sampleproject python
-    conda activate newenv
+    mamba activate jmct-sampleproject

-Where :code:`newenv` is the name you wish to give to the environment dedicated to this project.
+Where :code:`jmct-sampleproject` is the name you wish to give to the environment dedicated to this project.

-Either under *pip* or *conda*, install the package in :code:`develop` mode.
+Either under *pip* or *mamba*, install the package in :code:`develop` mode.
 Install also :ref:`tox<Uniformed Tests with tox>`.

 ::

-    python setup.py develop
+    pip install -e ".[docs,test]"
     pip install tox

 This configuration, together with the use of the ``src`` folder layer, guarantees that you will always run the code after installation.
-Also, thanks to the ``develop`` flag, any changes in the code will be automatically reflected in the installed version.
+Also, thanks to the ``editable`` flag, any changes in the code will be automatically reflected in the installed version.

 Make a new branch